 And without faith it is impossible to believe Him, for he that comes to God must believe that He is, and that He is a rewarder to those that diligently seek Him.
 (Hebrews 11:6)

 I want to share with you a passage of scripture that I have memorized over the past few years.
 I keep a copy of this scripture in my daily reading bible to keep it fresh in my mind as I begin each day.
-I pray that you will write this passage down and remember it as your faith is being developed.
+Please write this passage down and remember it when your faith is tested.

 But resist him firm in your faith knowing that the same experiences of suffering are being accomplished by your brethren who are in the world.
 After you have suffered a little while, the God of all grace, who has called you to your eternal glory in Christ, will Himself perfect, strengthen, and establish you.
 (1 Peter 5:9-10)